jun-inoue/orthoscope/README.md

 ---

 ## NEWS
-Mirror viento has been accidentally closed on 19 Jan 2024 morning.
-Please use Mirror Osaka recovery of viento.
+Mirror viento has been accidentally stopped on 19 Jan 2024 morning.
+Please use Mirror Osaka until recovery of viento.

 ---